Wamberger/createAuthKeys/README.md

 The program receive the orders written in a string and according to the mode creates inserts for users, where the data is inserted into three DB tables.

-The code is complex and one of old ones.
+IMPORTANT: The code is complex and one of old ones.
 Look also repository 'createButtons' where the program is similar but with optimizing code.